alex420999/CMLS-Project/README.md

 A single ADSR envelope controls the volume of all three oscillators, allowing you to shape the attack, decay, sustain, and release in a simple and intuitive way.
 Additionally, there is a Low Pass Filter (LPF), Resonant High-Pass Filter (RHPF), High-Pass Filter (HPF), and Resonant Low-Pass Filter (RLPF) that can be adjusted via a slider.
 Each of the four filters acts on all oscillators simultaneously, shaping the overall tonal character and enriching the synth sound.

 The sound synthesis itself is implemented in SuperCollider, offering detailed control and high audio quality.
-Meanwhile, the graphical interface, including control sliders and a real-time waveform display, has been developed in Processing, offering dynamic interaction and immediate visual feedback.
+Meanwhile, the graphical interface, including control sliders and real-time waveform display, has been developed in Processing, offering dynamic interaction and immediate visual feedback.

 ---

-## PoliCalling Audio Plugin
+## Audio Plugin Module

 ### 🔧 Overview

-**PoliCalling** is a cross-platform audio plugin built using the JUCE framework.
+**Audio Plugin Module** is a cross-platform audio plugin built using the JUCE framework.
 It integrates two high-quality audio effects—**Reverb** and **Chorus**—with a carefully designed user interface that enables intuitive real-time control.
 The plugin supports VST3, AU, and standalone formats.

 ---

 ### a. 🎛️ Audio Effects

 #### 1. **Reverb Effect**
 Adds spatial depth and ambience to the sound by simulating natural room reflections.

 ##### 🧩 Parameters: